toebeann/BepInEx.SupermarketSimulator/README.md

 The only things you need to be aware of are:

--  mods for MelonLoader now now need to be installed into the `MLLoader` folder, and
+-  mods for MelonLoader now now need to be installed into the `MLLoader` subfolders, and
 -  you **must** uninstall MelonLoader, or this pack will not work.

 So, if you're already using MelonLoader, create a folder named `MLLoader` in your game folder and move the following folders in there: